Clicky

 FluentU-Review-Graph

 The videos are categorised into 6 difficulty levels, from ‘Beginner 1’ to ‘Advanced 2’.
-However, you can still get a lot of value from the more difficult levels since you can translate every word and go at your own pace, replay sections as many times as you want.
+However, you can still get a lot of value from the more difficult levels since you can translate every word, go at your own pace, and replay sections as many times as you want.
 For this reason, you can get just as much value from 50 videos as 1000.
 Although, having thousands of videos does mean that you can browse around until you find some topics that you find really interesting.

 Upon selecting the 14-day free trial or one of the subscription options, you get access to the following: